2020 has been swept away by COVID-19. But there’s one thing on the horizon that’s still set to have a big impact on the nation: Brexit.

 If you’re travelling abroad for business

 You will need to make sure you have at least six months of validity left on your passport.
-If you’re planning to drive in an EU country, you’ll need a Green Card to ensure your UK car insurance is valid.
+If you’re planning to drive in an EU country, you’ll need to be certain your UK car insurance is valid.
 It’s also worthwhile arranging personal accident cover and motor legal expenses cover, in case you are involved in an accident with an uninsured or untraced vehicle abroad.
+Some countries within the EU have yet to agree that UK visitors have access to the local guarantee fund for compensation in these circumstances.
+So it’s important you have your own motor insurance to protect you.

 Travellers must arrange adequate travel insurance.
 It’s worthwhile taking your EHIC with you, for now, but that should never be seen as a replacement for travel insurance.
-It may be that the EHIC regime will not continue following Brexit, so travel insurance will be necessary.
+The EHIC regime may continue until the UK transition period ends, but travel insurance will be necessary to ensure you’re protected should you fall ill or have an accident.

 If you’re travelling abroad for business, check the Government’s advice.